I Don't Know What You Want but I Can't Give It Any More: Music video

 The accompanying music video was directed by Pedro Romhanyl.
 It features the duo undergoing treatment that transforms them into their Nightlife costumes, before being released into a world where everyone looks like them.
+The video was inspired by several films, including THX 1138 (1971), Ridicule (1996), 2001: A Space Odyssey (1968), and A Clockwork Orange (1971).
+It was filmed in a London studio as well as on location at The Heathland School and Twickenham Stadium.